-Am I required to take the placement tests?
+Do I have to take the placement test?

 Do I need an appointment for testing?

-The Assessment Center is located on the first floor of Watson Hall in room 110.
-The closest lot is Lot A on Fairview Road.
-You may park in any empty metered parking spot.
+The Assessment Center is located on the first floor of Watson Hall, right before the stairs, in room 110.
+The closest lot is Lot A on Fairview Road and Pirate Way.
+You can either purchase a 4-hour pass for $1 from the yellow box located in the parking lot, or you may park in any metered parking spot.
 Metered parking is currently 25 cents per 30 minutes.
 Be prepared to pay for 4 hours of parking.
-Your test session should last a maximum of 3 hours but may run longer.
+Your test session should last around 2-3 hours but may run longer.

 What happens if I have not turned in an application?

-What if I don't have any I.D. to bring to my testing appointment?
+Admissions page.
+What if I don't have any photo I.D. to bring to my testing appointment?

 No one is permitted to test without some form of photo identification.
 If there is an issue with obtaining an I.D., you must speak to one of the testing technicians in the Assessment Center office to explain your problem and arrange an acceptable alternative identification procedure.
 Where can I get information on the ACT, SAT, TOEFL, CBEST, AP, CLEP and other standardized tests?